 In 2017 the bull market popularized Ethereum faster than many anticipated, and that revealed how unscalable its infrastructure was.
 While a few projects were addressing the problem, there was not enough attention being paid to what would soon be a large problem, Mr. Mincu believed.

 Those few projects weren’t thinking far enough ahead either, Mr. Mincu added.

 “Why not apply state sharding?
 Why only improve proof of work and not secure distributed proof of stake?”
 Mr. Mincu asked.
 “No one was solving the problem in the proper way.”

 Most solutions, if realized, would only be short-term fixes, two to five times of an improvement over current versions, Mr. Mincu reasoned.
-“If you build a solution you should reason from first principle to at least 20 or 30 orders of magnitude better than the status quo.”
+“If you build a solution you should reason from first principle to at least two or three orders of magnitude better than the status quo.”